timbrel/GitSavvy/docs/tag_mgmt.md

 ## `git: quick tag`

 You will be prompted first for a tag name, followed by a tag message.
 Once entered, a tag will created and associated with the commit at HEAD.

+## `git: smart tag`

+Similar to `git: quick tag`.
+A tag name will be automatically generated when the release type is selected.